step-security-bot/smbpasswd-web-light/README.md

 1. Pull the docker image [`ghcr.io/ajabep/smbpasswd-web-light:main`](https://ghcr.io/ajabep/smbpasswd-web-light:main);
 2. The container has to be linked to the SMB server;
-3. The environment variables are to are the following:
+3. The environment variables are to are the following.
 	- `REMOTE`: (string; an IP or a domain name) The address of the remote SMB server;
 	- `VERBOSE`: (Optional; positive integer) When used, the logs will be verbose;
+	- `UNSAFE_DEVELOPMENT_MODE`: (Optional; string) **UNSAFE** to use only when you are developing.
+If the value is not the right one (embedded in the entrypoint file ; case-sensitive), the dev mode will not be enabled.
+Please, make sure this is used only in a development network and computer.
+This will only make this container more weak and vulnerable.
+If you want to have some verbose log, use the `VERBOSE` variable.
+This option is **UNSAFE**.
+Do **NOT** use it.
+4. You HAVE to put this server BEHIND a reverse-proxy.
+For more info, refer to the [Flask documentation](https://flask.palletsprojects.com/en/2.3.x/deploying/).
+Your reverse proxy **HAVE** to set the headers `X-Forwarded-For`, `X-Forwarded-Host`.
+If you don't want to use them, please, clear them.

 The application files are putted in the `/app` directory.